jjcss/.github/profile/README.md

 ---

 ## Upcoming Club Event(s)
-<p>Name of Event: <b> In Depth React Overview Workshop </b> <br> Date: March 13th, 2023 (Mon) <br>
+<p>Name of Event: <b> React (Fullstack) Workshop </b> <br> Date: March 13th, 2023 (Mon) <br>
 Time: 1:40 PM - 2:55 PM <br>
 Description: You will learn about arguably the most used framework out there, React.
-We’ll go over how to set up React, components, and so much more. <br>
+We’ll go over how to connect our React projects to a backend, in this case, MySQL.
+Then, we'll go over how to implement the CRUD method in our React projects to display data. <br>
 Room Number: Haaren Hall 202 <br>
 Zoom Link: https://jjay-cuny.zoom.us/meeting/register/tZYkf--srj0uG9zrgFAOF-2Az5XSMpGld5kN <br> Meeting ID: 829 8640 6418 <br> </p>